ad1729/ad1729.github.io/README.md

 -   Run `quarto render` if `quarto preview` was used to review the file

+    -   If the change doesn't show up, then the subdirectory in `/posts` has to be rendered explicitly via `quarto render posts/<post-subdir>`

 -   Commit changes and push to master / main branch

 -   Run `quarto publish gh-pages`